datahub-project/datahub/docs/managed-datahub/observe/data-contract.md

 <summary>Consumer Oriented Data contracts</summary>
 We’ve gone with producer-oriented contracts to keep the number of contracts manageable and because we expect consumers to desire a lot of overlap in a given physical asset’s contract.
 Although, we've heard feedback that consumer-oriented data contracts meet certain needs that producer-oriented contracts do not.
 For example, having one contract per consumer all on the same physical data asset would allow each consumer to get alerts only when the assertions they care about are violated.We welcome feedback on this in slack!
 </details>

+Below is a screenshot of the Data Contracts UI in DataHub.

 <p align="center">
   <img width="70%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/observe/data_contracts/validated-data-contracts-ui.png"/>